kistlerf/geo_project/README.md

 =====================================================

 The c++ version of this simulation works on the EULER cluster only.
-To run it on a local device or another cluster, the flags would need to be changed accordingly
+To run it on a local device or another cluster, the .sh scripts would need to be changed accordingly.

 libraries used: